dyle71/hcs-logger/README.md

 You may also want to write you own `Formatters` and provide the event log of your liking, if the `StandardFormatter` does not sport you.

+Currently there are:

+* `SimpleFormatter`: Just pushes the event message.
+* `StandardFormatter`: Adds time point, level and logger.
+The time point is given as ISO8601 time value.
+* `ColorDarkBackgroundFormatter`: Same as StandardFormatter but ... uhm ... with color ...
+  for a ... errmm ... dark terminal background (names...).

 ### Example